 - To move a panel, click and hold the panel header and drag to the new location.

-- To resize a panel, click the resize control on the lower right and drag to the new dimensions.
+- To resize a panel, click the resize control and drag to the new dimensions.

-- To toggle the use of margins and panel titles, use the Options menu in the upper left.
+- To toggle the use of margins and panel titles, use the Options menu.